New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 \subsubsection{How this relates to some older Colombeau papers}

-In older Colombeau papers all these concepts are formulated (equivalently) as the relations between elements of Colombeau algebra taken as a subalgebra of the ~$C^{\infty}(D(\mathbb{R}^{n}))$ algebra.
-The definitions of moderate and negligible elements are almost exactly the same as in the canonical formulation, the only difference is that their domain is taken to be here the ~$D(\mathbb{R}^{n})\times\mathbb{R}^{n}$~ class (being a larger domain than $A^{o}(\mathbb{R}^{n})\times\mathbb{R}^{n}$).
-The canonical formulation is related to the elements of $C^{\infty}(D(\mathbb{R}^{n}))$ class through their convolution with the objects from $D(\mathbb{R}^{n})$ class.
-It is easy to see that you can formulate all the previous relations as relations between elements of such ~$C^{\infty}(D(\mathbb{R}^{n}))$ subalgebra (with pointwise multiplication), containing also distributions.
-In other words, the two algebras are isomorphic.
-This approach was taken by \cite{Amulti}, and in some older review of Colombeau as well.
+In older Colombeau papers \cite{multi, Amulti} all these concepts are formulated (equivalently) as the relations between elements of a Colombeau algebra taken as a subalgebra of the ~$C^{\infty}(D(\mathbb{R}^{n}))$ algebra.
+The definitions of moderate and negligible elements are almost exactly the same as in the canonical formulation, the only difference is that their domain is taken here to be the class ~$D(\mathbb{R}^{n})\times\mathbb{R}^{n}$~ (being a larger domain than $A^{o}(\mathbb{R}^{n})\times\mathbb{R}^{n}$).
+The canonical formulation is related to the elements of the class $C^{\infty}(D(\mathbb{R}^{n}))$ through their convolution with the objects from the class $D(\mathbb{R}^{n})$.
+It is easy to see that you can formulate all the previous relations as relations between elements of the ~$C^{\infty}(D(\mathbb{R}^{n}))$ subalgebra (with pointwise multiplication), containing also distributions.